gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

   <figcaption class="mt2 lh-copy f6 f5-ns">How long are the nights in New York City? by <a href="https://krisztinaszucs.com/">Krisztina Szucs</a></figcaption>
 </figure>

-In my version I wanted to draw on a similar structure to apply the plot style to daylight rather than sunset hours.
+In my version I wanted to draw on a similar structure and style to visualize daylight rather than sunset hours.
 I also wanted to see how far I could go with my plot without leaving the comfort of ggplot2, so I stopped short of adding the sunrise and sunset icons.